ShaolongLi616/ShaolongLi616.github.io/_pages/about.md

 My research interests primarily focus on:
 1. Multimodal learning and foundation models (e.g., LLMs, VLMs).
 2. AI alignment and preference learning (e.g., RLHF, DPO, RLAIF).
-3. Mathematical reasoning and computational efficiency in large language models.
+3. Mathematical reasoning and computational efficiency in LLMs.
 4. Multi-agent reinforcement learning.

 I'm also open to discussing other topics.
 If you're interested in chatting with me, please feel free to reach out!